willekenselise/micro-frontend/cra/README-EFREI.md

 To build app and run test in headless mode, run `yarn e2e:ci`.
 It will build app and run tests for this workspace in headless mode.
 If tets failed cypress will create `cypress` directory in sample root folder with screenshots and videos.

 ["Best Practices, Rules amd more interesting information here](../../cypress/README.md)

+# Next steps :
+Create a Component App

+Develop a shared library of React components.
+Ensure these components are reusable and modular.
+Remote App Development (Client's View)

+Develop a landing page using components from the Component App.
+Integrate Vitest for testing.
+Write basic tests for your components.
+Implement a fake API call to fetch and display data (use tools like JSONPlaceholder or create your own mock data).
+Host App Development (Admin View)

+Develop an admin-focused landing page, again using components from the Component App.
+Integrate Jest for testing.
+Write tests similar to the Remote App but with Jest.
+Incorporate PrismaORM for database interactions.
+You can simulate a database environment or provide a basic schema for local setup.